alpersonalwebsite/flask-auth0-authentication-authorization/README.md

 ### Authorization with Auth0

-Until now, we were just retrieving the token.
+Until now, we were just retrieving the `token` that the user was passing through the `Authorization` headers.
-We are going to start taking a token and validate it against our Auth0 API.
+We are going to start taking the token and validate it against our Auth0 API.

 Before executing, install the imported libraries and update the following variables with your values